 In order to practice professionally as an EMR in the 911 System you must obtain EMR certification, and then successfully examine and obtain a license to practice at that level from the provincial body that governs pre-hospital care in your province.
 In British Columbia this body is the Emergency Medical Assistant’s Licensing Board (the EMALB).

 More information on becoming licensed as an EMR in BC can be found on the Emergency Medical Assistant’s Licensing Board’s website HERE.

 The process to become licensed in BC and eligible for employment in the 911 system is essentially as follows:

 - Successfully pass the Emergency Medical Responder course with Priority Care First Aid

 - Once certified, apply for and successfully pass the EMALB EMR Exminations (2 practical scenarios, 2 skill stations, one multiple choice exam, one jurisprudence exam)

 - Apply for an EMR license with the EMALB

 NOTE: The EMALB Licensing exams are separate from your Emergency Medical Responder course.
 Any costs associated with obtaining your EMALB license are separate from the course fees paid to Priority Care First Aid for your EMR course.

-We do not currently have any public enrolment EMR courses scheduled, however you can easily obtain your EMR certification by attending one of our First Responder Courses, then completing the Emergency Medical Responder Bridging Course.
+We do not currently have any public enrolment full EMR courses scheduled, however you can easily obtain your EMR certification by attending one of our First Responder courses, and then completing the Emergency Medical Responder Bridging Course.